dana-zbbg/FactorizationMethod_FractionalHelmholtz/README.md

 computed the fundamental solution.

 Once the data for the far field operator is obtained, the file FactorizationMethod.m computes the indicator function W from the far field data, and plots the reconstruction results.
+The indicator function W is saved in a 'FM.mat' file.

 Under the far_field_data folder, one can find pre-computed far field data for the 'boomerang' shape inhomogeneity and the 'cercle+rectangle' inhomogeneity.